MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 3D content that you assign to a step to support that step.
 You assign 3D parts in the PC application, and then place the holograms in a real-world environment in [!include[pn-hololens](../includes/pn-hololens.md)] Author mode.

 ## 3D toolkit
-A library of predefined objects included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] that use can use to get started right away.
+A library of predefined objects included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] that you can use to get started right away.
 For example, there are 3D objects such as pointers and arrows that you can add to a step to support that step.

 ## Air tap
 A gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).